 1. An attractive new design

-There’s not much wrong with the current look of the Mac mini, but if we’re going to be seeing the first update in almost four years, it would be great if it got a nice new look as well.
-Thinner, smaller, and quieter.
-We’re not asking for much, are we?
+Really, there’s nothing wrong with the way the current Mac mini looks, but if we’re going to get the first major revision in almost four years, it’d be awesome if it got a nice makeover as well.
+Thinner, smaller and quieter.
+Is that too much to ask?
+We don’t think so.

-An old rumor from early 2017 suggested that the top-end Mac mini ‘won’t be so mini anymore’ which led people to assume that more powerful components will be added, necessitating a larger design for better cooling.
+An old rumor from early 2017 suggested that the high-end Mac mini ‘won’t be so mini anymore’ which led people to assume more powerful components will be added, requiring more room for better cooling.